-The Fall of the year brings about so many changes – colorful leaves, falling temperatures, warmer clothing, and active school schedules.
+The fall brings about so many changes – colorful leaves, falling temperatures, warmer clothing, Halloween, and active school schedules.
 While many of these changes are met with great enthusiasm, one change is often met much less enthusiastically – the dreaded end of Daylight Saving Time or “Fall Back”.

 - Try gradually adjusting kids’ bedtimes before the change.
 Since the time actually changes overnight Saturday-Sunday, begin delaying bedtimes by 10-15 minutes each night beginning the Tuesday or Wednesday before.
 This gradual adjustment is easier to assimilate to than one hour full-blown.

 - Consider using room-darkening shades or blinds in your child’s room.
 While darkness comes earlier, so does dawn!
 Preventing the bright early morning sun from shining in your child’s eyes may prevent the child from awakening prematurely.

 - Avoid artificial light from TV and other devices at least one hour before bedtime.
 Because exposure to artificial light limits the production of melatonin (the hormone responsible for regulating the body's sleep/wake cycle), avoiding artificial light from electronic devices is important at all times of the year.
 This is especially true during “Fall Back”.